Cycling Vietnam

 Ho Chi Minh City, formerly known as Saigon, is an exciting and absorbing city where bicycles battle with trucks and temples stand defiantly alongside modern developments.
 Devastated by the Vietnam War, Ho Chi Minh City is now a bustling free market city where anything goes.
 The Ben Thanh Market and Notre Dame Cathedral are within easy walking distance and are highly recommended.
 This evening there will be a welcome briefing with your leader followed by an optional group dinner at a local restaurant.Accommodation: Central Park Saigon Hotel (or similar)

-Day 2 : Ho Chi Minh City (Hcmc)
+Day 2 : Ho Chi Minh City (HCMC)

 Location: Ho Chi Minh City